italiancode/ChainPay-NG/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+We welcome contributions from the community!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on:

+- Code standards and best practices.
+- Pull request process and code reviews.
+- Development setup and environment configuration.
+- Testing requirements and quality assurance.

+---